 - WHAT CLASS OF BODY ARMOR DOES IT TAKE TO STOP .303 OR 7.62X54R?

 COULD YOU MAKE LEVEL IV BODY ARMOR PLATES WITHOUT CERAMICS?

 Well, in theory, why not, you could make Level IV armor with materials other than Ceramics, however, is it practical?
 Not really!
 Typically, level III+ steel plates capable of stopping 5.56 green tip rounds are about 1/2 inch thick, so to make a steel plate capable of stopping a 30.06 round traveling at about 2880 feet per second, you at least need a plate that is 3/4 inches thick.

 That is possible, but not practical at all.
-Moreover, a level IV plate offers ballistic protection against armor-piercing rounds, and their steel or titanium cores to break upon impact like normal brass.
+Moreover, a level IV plate offers ballistic protection against armor-piercing rounds, and their steel or titanium cores don’t break upon impact like normal bullets.
 This means that the threat of Spalling that is unavoidable with steel plates would be even more prominent.

 The fragments from those bullets can be deflected from the steel plates and injure the wearer and the people around them as well.
 On the other hand, Ceramic plates absorb the fragments of bullets and are better at distributing the impact force of the bullet.
 Otherwise, a solid hide from a 30.06 on a steel plate could cause enough blunt force trauma on your chest to knock you out or even seriously injure you with broken ribs and punctured lungs.

 Therefore, steel plates are not practical.
 Hence you can’t make practical, usable, and safe level four plates without using ceramics.
 There are some ceramic-metal and ceramic-polyethylene composite level IV ballistic plates available in the market, but, in any case, ceramics have to be used to make usable level IV ballistic plates.